What’s next for Alex Murdaugh?

 At the time, her death was regarded as an accidental fall – though her death certificate cited her manner of death as “natural” and no autopsy was performed.

-After her death, Murdaugh reached an agreement to pay her family $4m in a wrongful death settlement – but they allegedly stole the money as part of his fraud scheme.
+After her death, Murdaugh reached an agreement to pay her family $4m in a wrongful death settlement – but then allegedly stole the money as part of his fraud scheme.

 On 15 September 2021, days after Murdaugh’s crime schemes were exposed, SLED announced it was reopening an investigation into Satterfield’s death.